dtrckd/md2blog/md/git.md

     git reset --soft HEAD~1

-How to undo a git reset (if the above command is type in the wrong directory for example!)
+How to undo a git reset (if the above command is typed in the wrong directory for example!)

     git reset 'HEAD@{1}'